north bay trumpet

 interested in taking lessons.

-- Be sure to ask WHY they are interested
+- Be sure to ask WHY they are interested in

-in taking lessons.
+taking lessons.

-they can succeed at on their own.
+they have the means to complete on their own.

-- A parent (and teacher) should move
+- A parent (and teacher) should move from

-from helping regularly to "being available"
+helping regularly to "being available" (learning when not to help) as

-- Assistance can be replaced by the
+- Assistance can be replaced by the guidance

-guidance provided by asking a question and stimulating
+provided by asking a question and stimulating the child to answer find

-the child to answer find their own solutions.
+their own solutions.

-- A casual "nod" and smile
+- A casual "nod", pat on the back, or smile

-- A parent can act as a non-judgmental
+- A parent can act as a non-judgmental listener

-- (Guidelines for this can be provided
+- (Guidelines for this can be provided by the

-by the teacher via email upon request.)
+teacher via email upon request.)

-- Listening to music together followed
+- Listening to good recorded trumpet music

-time you graduate from high school if you continue to
+that by the time you graduate from high school if you continue to

 practice and take lessons."